 Skip to content

-How to get around Bosnia: buses are the backbone, one scenic Sarajevo-Mostar train, and why a car wins for Herzegovina and the mountains.
+Transport in Bosnia and Herzegovina explained: buses are the backbone, one scenic Sarajevo-Mostar train, and when a car wins for the countryside.

 A ŽFBH Talgo train standing at Sarajevo main railway station under the platform canopy

 Buses are how you get around Bosnia and Herzegovina.
-They reach almost every town worth visiting, they run often, and they are cheap.
-Trains barely count: there is one genuinely lovely line, Sarajevo to Mostar, and almost nothing else a traveller would use.
+They reach almost every town worth visiting, they run often, and they’re cheap.
+Trains barely count: there’s one genuinely lovely line, Sarajevo to Mostar, and almost nothing else a traveller would use.
 And for a good chunk of what people come here to see, the scattered sights of Herzegovina and the mountains, you will move faster and see more with your own car.
-So the real planning question is not “bus or train” but “how much of my trip is cities I can hop between, versus countryside a timetable won’t reach.”
+So the real planning question isn’t “bus or train” but “how much of my trip is cities I can hop between, versus countryside a timetable won’t reach.”
 This guide sorts out each option and where it earns its place.

 Buses are the backbone